kevinfaveri/vue-twemoji-picker/docs/docs/getting-started/index.md

 ></twemoji-picker>
 ```

+For the component API entire documentation, [click here](/docs/twemoji-picker-api).

 ## Using TwemojiTextarea

-This component is the one used in the demo: is a textarea with a Twemoji Picker component integrated so you can easily integrate and test the rendering of the selected emojis into your app.
+This component is the one used in the demo: is a textarea with a Twemoji Picker component integrated so you can easily prototype and test the rendering of the selected emojis into your app.

 ``` js
 import {